Search by name, year or event

 King Edward The Confessor ( 1042 - 1066 )

-1042 - Harthacanute dies and is succeded by Edward the Confessor, son of Aethelred II.
+1042 - Harthacanute dies and is succeeded by Edward the Confessor, son of Aethelred II.

-1053 - Godwine’s son, Harold, becomes principal adviser to the King.
+1053 - Godwin’s son, Harold, becomes principal adviser to the King.

-1064 - Harold visits William of Normandy and swears on oath to support his claim to the throne
+1064 - According to later Norman chroniclers Harold visits William of Normandy and swears on oath to support his claim to the throne

-1066 - Edward dies and Harold Godwineson is chosen as successor, but William of Normandy declares the throne was promised to him.
+1066 - Edward dies and Harold Godwinson is chosen as successor, but William of Normandy declares the throne was promised to him.

 King Harold II ( 1066 )

-1066 - Harold II fights a Viking force under Harold Hadrada and defeats them at Stamford Bridge.
-He hastily marches South at the news that William Duke of Normandy with 100 ships had landed on Penvensey Bay and marched into Sussex.
+1066 - Harold II fights his brother Tostig and a Viking force under Harold Hadrada and defeats them at Stamford Bridge.
+He hastily marches South at the news that William Duke of Normandy with 100 ships has landed at Pevensey Bay and marched into Sussex.

-1066 - Harold II is killed at the Battle of Hastings with an arrow through his eye.
+1066 - Harold II is killed at the Battle of Hastings according to legend with an arrow through his eye.

 King William I The Conqueror ( 1066 - 1087 )

-1066 - William and his Norman army defeat Harold II and the Saxons at the Battle of Hastings.
-Harold is killed and, after subduing the rest of the country, William is crowned King of England.
+1066 - William and his Norman army defeat Harold II and the Anglo Saxons at the Battle of Hastings.
+Harold is killed and, after subduing the south of the country William is crowned King of England.

-1069 - Swein Estrithson of Denmark lands in the Humber and is welcomed by northern English earls who join him in expelling the Norman garrison at York.
+1069 - Swen Estrithson of Denmark lands in the Humber and is welcomed by northern English earls who join him in expelling the Norman garrison at York.
 William marches north and reoccupies York

-1071 - William defeats a revolt led by Hereward the Wake in East Anglia, thus putting an end to Saxon resistance to his rule.
+1071 - William defeats the revolt led by Hereward the Wake in East Anglia, thus putting an end to Saxon resistance to his rule.

 1072 - William invades Scotland and compels Malcolm III to pay homage to him.